 Borra Caves.
 Also known as Borra Gohalu, these caves are located on the east coast of India in the Ananthagiri hills of the Araku valley.
 They are called one of the biggest caves in India too as they are situated at an elevation of 705m.
 Borra caves were discovered in 1807 by a geologist named William King George of the Geological Survey of India.

 Chandnotsavam.
 Chandana Yatra, this festival is one of the famous festivals of Visakhapatnam.
 On this day, literally thousands of devotees visit the Lakshmi Narsimha Swamy temple to offer their prayers and seek blessings of the divine.
 The surroundings of the temple are decorated in the most befitted manner to mark the occasion of this festival.

 Navy Day.
 This event is observed on 4th December for the purpose of celebrating the achievements of the Naval force of the country.
 And for the very purpose of celebrating this occasion, the western naval command of the Indian army bring their ships along with the sailors.
 The activities for this occasion are planned by the Eastern Naval Command.
 And the cherry on the cake of this whole event is the aircraft flying stunt.
 When various aircrafts tear through the sky, every Indian heart swells with pride.

 The best time to go to this incredible destination is from the months of October to March.
-The temperature during this time stays very moderate and offers a very pleasant climate for sightseeing activities.
+The temperature during this time stays very moderate, somewhere between 15-30 degrees, and offers a very pleasant climate for sightseeing activities.